November Is Adoption Awareness Month: What Should You Know?

 Navigating the American Foster Care System

-Did you know that less than 1/3 of adoptions occur within the first two years of a child entering the foster care system?
-And each year, 23,000 children age out of the foster care system in the US.
+Did you know that less than 1/3 of adoptions occur within the first two and a half to three years of a child entering the foster care system?
+And each year, approximately 20,000 children age out of the foster care system in the US.

-There are currently more than 400,000 children in the American foster care system.
-As this number increases, there becomes an even greater need for loving foster parents to step forward.
+In September 2024, there were 328,963 children in the American foster care system.
+As this number increases, the need for loving foster parents to step forward becomes even greater.

-November is Adoption Awareness Month, and this is a beautiful time to learn about adoption and adoption services.
+November is Adoption Awareness Month, and this is a beautiful time to learn about adoption and the services available.
 We also acknowledge all the lives that have been impacted by adoption.

-Continue reading if you're interested to know more about this event and the fostering and adoption process.
+Continue reading if you're interested in knowing more about this event and the fostering and adoption process.

 November Is Adoption Awareness Month

-In 1976, the governor of Massachusetts, Mike Dukakis, wanted to raise awareness about the state's growing number of foster children.
+In 1976, Massachusetts Governor Mike Dukakis sought to raise awareness of the state's growing number of foster children.
 Hoping to promote more adoptive families, Dukakis proclaimed the first week of November 'Adoption Week.'

 Eight years later, President Ronald Reagan made 'Adoption Week' a national event.
-And in the year 1995, President Bill Clinton extended the week-long event to one month and proclaimed November as the national adoption month.
+In 1995, President Bill Clinton extended the week-long event to a month and proclaimed November as the National Adoption Month.

-You can find many events happening all over the country, including adopting child events, adoption storytelling from birth families, and hearing adoption stories from children waiting and loving families' success testimonies.
+You can find many events happening all over the country, including adoption events, adoption storytelling from birth families, and hearing adoption stories from children waiting and from loving families' success testimonies.

 Why Should I Celebrate Adoption Awareness Month?